-In this guide I will explain how to enable the full screen mode by hiding the navigation bar buttons on Samsung Galaxy S10, S9, Note 9 and similar models running Android 9 Pie with Samsung’s One UI.
+In this guide you will learn how to change Lock Screen apps on Galaxy S10, S9, Note running Android 9 Pie with One UI.